-Here are some tips to deal with common types of dental emergency:
+Here are some Dental Health Care Tips to deal with common types of dental emergency:

 If you suffer from toothaches persistently, then firstly, the mouth should be rinsed with warm water.
-Dental floss should also be used for cleaning the mouth properly and removing the food debris and plaque from the teeth.
+Dental flossing technique should also be used for cleaning the mouth properly and removing the food debris and plaque from the teeth.
 Some people also experience swelling with toothache, in this scenario, a cold compress should be applied outside the mouth.
 It is important to note that aspirin or any other painkiller should not be placed on the tooth which is aching as this would burn and damage the gum tissue.
-You should see the dentist as soon as possible if you suffer from toothaches.
+You should seek the dentist advice about oral health treatments as soon as possible if you suffer from toothaches.

 Broken or chipped teeth